Estate Planning: The Plain Work of Looking After Your Own

 Some families don’t fit the standard mold.
 Maybe someone lives with a disability or needs government help.
 If you leave money the wrong way, you could cost them Medicaid or SSI.
 A special needs trust draws a distinct line; you can help financially without putting their benefits at risk.
 Missouri law allows it, but planning ahead is on you.

 Own a business?
 Sudden death or incapacity, and the place can fall apart in weeks.
-It happens.
 Without a succession plan, you risk years of your work ending in court or family disputes.
 Setting instructions now—succession plans, buy-sell agreements, or putting the business in trust—keeps food on the table for the people you meant to provide for.

 Carrying Forward More Than Money

 Estate planning isn’t just dollars and deeds.
 It says something about who you are, what matters, who should remember your name.
 Missouri lets you leave money to causes or charities, not just to kin.
-Sometimes a trust or memorial fund outlives you, traceable to values, not just surname.

 You can also spell out health care wishes—address end-of-life care directly, right now, before someone else faces those choices for you.
 Advance directives aren’t just paperwork.
 They remove doubt in bad hours, and show your hand in the darkest room.